tornqvist/fun-component/cache/README.md

-# fun-component – cache
+# fun-component/cache

-Cache element on load and reuse on consecutive mounts.
+Cache element and reuse on consecutive mounts.

 ## Usage

-When working with 3rd party libraries you might *not* want the element to rerender everytime it is removed and added back to the page.
+When working with 3rd party libraries you might *not* want the element to rerender every time it is removed and added back to the page.
 This examples illustrates caching a Mapbox container element.

 ```javascript
 const html = require('bel')